 The Uplifter is the first domestic expandable hybrid cage, whose constituent materials are Invibio’s PEEK-OPTIMA™ Natural polymer and titanium.
 Indications for use of the Uplifter comprise Degenerative Disc Disease (DDD) of L2-L5, nerve root-canal stenosis, and lumbar spondylolisthesis.

-• Minimised impaction contributing to preservation of endplate integrity
+• Minimized impaction contributing to preservation of endplate integrity

-• Controlled expansion and anatomical fit helping to maximise indirect decompression through disc height restoration
+• Controlled expansion and anatomical fit helping to maximize indirect decompression through disc height restoration

 • Continuous expansion that can maintain stability by optimizing the fit

 Professor Renfu Quan, a faculty member at Hangzhou Xiaoshan TCM hospital responsible for on-site cadaver workshops, explained the standard surgical techniques for OLIF and demonstrated the procedures for the surgeons present in a lab setting.
 Using Fule’s retractors and instruments, he showed how to implant their expandable”Poster“ cage.

 This live demo was available to surgeons who attended the workshop in Shanghai and was also broadcast directly to the CAOS/NASS congress in Hangzhou.
 The demo has also been published through the CAOS online education platform, being available to more than 10,000 participants in the CAOS congress.

 Radiolucent biomaterial allows better fusion assessment